 - First wash your hands. - Before you make an injection, clean your skin.
-Clean the rubber stopper on the vial, but do not remove the stopper. - Look at the vial and the insulin.
-The insulin should be clear and colourless.
-Do not roll or shake the vial.
-Shaking right before the dose is drawn into the syringe may cause bubbles or foam. - Disinfect the rubber membrane with a BD alcohol swab. - Draw air into the syringe equal to the dose of insulin you wish to take. - Inject the air into the vial: Pierce the rubber stopper of the insulin vial in the middle at a 90° angle and push the air in by pressing the plunger. - Turn the vial and syringe upside down. - Steadily draw the right dose of insulin into the syringe. - Pull the needle out of the vial. - Make sure there is no air left in the syringe: point the needle upwards and push the air out. - Check you have the right dose. - Inject the insulin under the skin.
-Use the injection technique advised by your doctor or nurse.

-• Keep the needle under your skin for at least 6 seconds to make sure that the full dose has been delivered.
+Clean the rubber stopper on the vial, but do not remove the stopper. - Just before injecting this insulin, roll the vial between your hands until the liquid is uniformly white and cloudy.
+Resuspending is easier, if the insulin has reached room temperature.
+(Do not shake vigorously as this may cause frothing which may interfere with the correct measurement of the dose). - Draw air into the syringe equal to the dose of insulin you wish to take. - Inject the air into the vial: Pierce the rubber stopper of the insulin vial in the middle at a 90° angle and push the air in by pressing the plunger. - Turn the vial and syringe upside down. - Steadily draw the right dose of insulin into the syringe. - Pull the needle out of the vial. - Make sure there is no air left in the syringe: point the needle upwards and push the air out. - Check you have the right dose. - Inject the insulin under the skin.
+Use the injection technique advised by your doctor or nurse. - Keep the needle under your skin for at least 6 seconds to make sure that the full dose has been delivered.